 2. Eliminating slop

-Generalist models are trained to pass short-term tests, optimizing for immediate correctness.
+Generalist models are trained to pass short-term tests, optimising for immediate correctness.
 But that doesn’t address whether the code remains clean, maintainable, and consistent with the rest of the system over time.

 We talk to developers daily, and the pain points are clear.
 Code that looks fine at first but is built in isolation gradually becomes brittle and hard to work with.
 Vibe-coded systems slowly accumulate complexity, introduce subtle bugs, and create growing backlogs.